nubenetes/awesome-kubernetes/docs/terraform.md

 * [Bridgecrew: Misconfigured Terraform Modules Are a Security Issue](https://thenewstack.io/bridgecrew-all-these-misconfigured-terraform-modules-are-a-security-issue/)
 * [medium - Infrastructure-As-Code: But You Don’t Have to Write That Code](https://medium.com/@duplocloud/infrastructure-as-code-but-you-dont-have-to-write-that-code-87ec4fe94863)
 * [Manage Active Directory Objects with the New Windows AD Provider for HashiCorp Terraform](https://www.hashicorp.com/blog/manage-active-directory-objects-new-windows-ad-provider-hashicorp-terraform) Official HashiCorp-maintained Active Directory provider for Terraform.
 Terraform is a great way to bring some sanity to AD management so we’re excited to make this official.
-* [Infracost](https://github.com/infracost/infracost) Infracost shows hourly and monthly cost estimates for a Terraform project.
-This helps developers, DevOps et al. quickly see the cost breakdown and compare different deployment options upfront.
 * [Terraform Feature Flags & Environment Toggle Design Patterns](https://build5nines.com/terraform-feature-flags-environment-toggle-design-patterns/)
 * [dzone: Immutable Infrastructure CI/CD Using Hashicorp Terraform and Jenkins](https://dzone.com/articles/immutable-infrastructure-cicd-using-hashicorp-terr) This extensive article should leave few questions unanswered about creating your infrastructure.
 * [Announcing Databricks Labs Terraform integration on AWS and Azure](https://databricks.com/blog/2020/09/11/announcing-databricks-labs-terraform-integration-on-aws-and-azure.html)